MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-graph-api.md

 > [!NOTE]
 >
 > - If your tab app hasn't been granted IT admin consent, app users have to provide consent the first time they use your app on a different platform.
-> - Implicit grant is not required if SSO is enabled on a tab app.
+> - Implicit grant isn't required if SSO is enabled on a tab app.

 You can configure authentication for multiple platforms as long as the URL is unique.